 That’s precisely what’s going on with this basement and its bling.
 The room began with those unique leopard-esque barstools and spread outward from there.
 It isn’t difficult to see how (or why)!

-The entire bar L-shaped bar area’s glitz and glam emanates from those chairs and paints every surface with a strut and a shout.
+The entire bar L-shaped bar area’s glitz and glam emanate from those chairs and paints every surface with a strut and a shout.
 Hang an ornate chandelier in front of a wall-recessed mirror to expand the space and create yet more sparkle for your fanciest moments.

-The Aviator’s Basement Bar Design
+The Aviator’s Basement Bar

-From industrial piping and reclaimed wood to polished subway tile and even some aviation prints adorning the walls, the whole place feels like something you’d experience near a private hangar in the Rockies, doesn’t it?
+From industrial piping and reclaimed wood to polished subway tile and some aviation prints adorning the walls, the whole place feels like something you’d experience near a private hangar in the Rockies, doesn’t it?

 To really seal the deal, the bar makes use of shaker cabinets.
 These are distinguished by a unique five-piece facade with an embedded and deep-set central panel.
 Such cabinetry effortlessly draws in character and shape throughout.